psidnell/ofexport2/doc/templates/README.md

 Basic usage of the tool is fairly straight-forward.
 If you're familiar with omnifocus you can probably guess what these commands will show:

+    of2 -ti all
     of2 -ti available
     of2 -ti remaining
     of2 -ti flagged
     of2 -ti completed
     of2 -ti dueSoon

-GOT HERE
+The above will show tasks with the selected attributes (**filtering**) in their project hierarchy.
+To see them in their context hierarchy add the "-c" option, e.g.

+    of2 -c -ti dueSoon

+These attributes you select on can be combined, for example:

+    of2 -ti dueSoon -ti available

+This will display tasks that are both due soon and available.

-To print the contents of a named project (In this case I have a project called ofexport2, you should supply your own) type:
+To print the contents of a named project (In this case I have a project called ofexport2) type:

     of2 -pn 'ofexport2'